Topl/Prosomo/readme.md

 A signature in the MMM scheme consists of the signature and public key of the sub-scheme given in the key file as well as the signature of the message signed by the sub-scheme.
 The sub-scheme signature is a sum composition signature of the message concatenated with the time step bytes, along with the public keys **PK0||PK1** of each node of the private key, in order.

 Signature verification consists of two sum composition verifications, one for the public key of **PKL** and the signature of **PKSi**, the other for the public key **PKSi** and the signature of the message **M||step**.
 The step bytes are used to verify the Merkle tree witness path **PK0||PK1||PK0'||PK1'**... that is given with each signature.
 Finally the public keys are confirmed to correspond to the two schemes **L** and **Si**.

+## Hash Function

+The execution of the protocol requires a sufficient realization of a global random oracle, a trusted source of randomness that is available and verifiable globally.
+A hash function with the following properties is sufficient to realize this ideal funcitonality:

+- Trapdoor function: Given a hash function **H**, input message **m**, and output **b**, the input **m** must be non-recoverable from the output **b = H(m)** provided **b** alone
+- Collision resistance: It must be impossible to find input **m'** such that **H(m) = H(m')** for a given **m**

+Prosomo uses a hash function to produce epoch nonces, seeds in the key evolving scheme, and block identification.
+The hash function currently used is the Blake2b 256-bit java implementation of RFC7693 https://www.ietf.org/rfc/rfc7693.txt.
+This specification was chosen for its speed and established security.

 ## Global Clock